saltstack/salt/doc/index.rst

 Screencasts and Presentations
 -----------------------------

-Presentation at SLLUG in May 2011
-`video`_ | `slides`_ (PDF)
+Presentation at the Salt Lake Linux User Group (SLLUG) in May 2011 `video`_ | `slides`_ (PDF)

 .. _`video`: http://blip.tv/thomas-s-hatch/salt-0-8-7-presentation-5180182